Bedrock-OSS/bedrock-wiki/docs/loot/loot_tables-recipes-spawn_rules.md

         },
 ```

--   "`minecraft:herd`" can also be used like this to make the second entity spawned [in this scenario] with the "`minecraft:entity:born`" (as baby).
+-   "`minecraft:herd`" can also be used like this to make the second entity spawned [in this scenario] with the "`minecraft:entity_born`" (as baby).
 Can be used in any event.
     `"event_skip_count": 2`, for example, means that the first two entities will not be spawned with this event, but all the next ones will.

 _Why not create some more custom blocks, items, recipes and loot tables before moving onto the next big chapter?_